lindsaykwardell/starcomgame.com/rules/etc/additional-rules.md

 ## Turn Order

 If there are more than two players in a game, players will take turns in a clockwise order.
 The same applies for performing any actions, such as playing Commands, taking turn actions, or activating abilities (see [Responses](/etc/additional-rules.html#responses)).

-## Targeting

-Ships and stations can only target in their current system.
-If an ability on a card says that a ship or station you control does something to another ship, this same rule applies.
-Any card that refers to “target ship or station” (or similar) may perform its action in any system.

 ## Vessels